 How to use this referral program terminology guide:

 Like a Keener: Hey, we all know the type that just wants to know everything (says the person writing a terminology guide for referral programs).
 Feel free to read top to bottom and share this article with your friends to show what you just learned!

 Like a Boss: Press ctrl-F, or cmd-F for my fellow mac users, and type the word you are looking for.
-I know you have things to do, so get in and out of here as fast as you can.
+We know you have things to do, so get in and out of here as fast as you can.

-We will start with a softball here, or at least what I wish was a softball.
+We will start with a softball here, or at least what we wish was a softball.

 1. Referral Program

 A referral program is any systematic way that your company encourages people to tell other people about your product or service.

 It is important to note that a referral program is an overarching concept and not a specific type of program.
 This means that things like affiliate programs, customer referral programs and partner programs are all referral programs.
 In polite conversation, it isn't worth getting into the details.
 When growing your customer base, picking the correct variation is crucial as it could be the difference between success and failure.